Ki Fighter Taerang

-Ki Fighter Taerang (キ・ファイターテラン, Ki Faitā Teran) is a Japanese-Korean anime series.
+Ki Fighter Taerang (キ・ファイターテラン, Ki Faitā Teran) is a Japanese-South Korean anime series.
 It is a product of the major anime broadcaster Munhwa Broadcasting Corporation and NHK, and the animation was done by Production Grimi.
 The director of this anime is Minoguchi Katuya.
 The story centers on the character Taerang, a legendary fighter squirrel.
 The series is noted for bearing slight similarities to Jing: King of Bandits.

 Characters

 The following are the names of the characters in Romanised form, followed by their Korean and Japanese transcriptions.